Friday, 5 June 2015

 One should note that on any Earth day there is actually dust suspended in our relatively thick atmosphere - car filters pick it up all the time - and yet looking upwards - we see no red hues.
 All we are greeted with is the blue glare from the Rayleigh effect as white light interacts with small gas molecules in our atmosphere.

-At night time, we still have our atmosphere, with the dust, and yet when we look up, there is no red hue, even when we have the stronger levels of light reflected directly off the Moon, absent the excessive blue glare from the daytime Rayleigh effect.
-Looking at the Moon we commonly see the white Sun light, and the grey and darker surface colours, being reflecting off the Moon - plus occasionally we see it as yellow thanks to mild Rayleigh scattering and dust effects - but no reds like in the Mars pictures.
+At night time, we still have our atmosphere, with the dust, and yet when we look up, there is no red hue, even with the stronger levels of light reflected directly off the Moon and no excessive blue glare from the daytime Rayleigh effect.
+Looking at the Moon we commonly see the white Sun light, and the grey and darker patches surface colours, being reflecting off the Moon plus occasionally yellow thanks to mild Rayleigh scattering and dust effects - but no reds like in the Mars pictures.

 With such a thin atmosphere on Mars, the sky should be predominantly black, just like on Earth at 100,000 feet, with occasional instances of redness from dust storms.
 The idea that there is enough dust always suspended in the thin Martian atmosphere to give a constant red hue seems extremely unlikely.